supersyd24/Domestic-Violence-chatbot/README.md

 ### How it will work

 The user would say something like: *"I want to upload a screenshot of abusive messages."* <br>
-The system's DIET intent classification system would then detect:
+The system's DIET intent classification system would then detect: **upload_evidence**

-'''ruby
-upload_evidence
-'''